Dual-nozzle hydrogen dispensers could help get fuel-cell drivers on their way faster

 The key difference is that this station has two connectors that are capable of filling at 700 bar, according to an Air Liquide press release, as opposed to the common setup of one nozzle at 700 bar, and one at 350 bar.

-Air Liquide said one station is capable of filling 250 vehicles per tank of hydrogen—a big step up in capability from the 30-50 vehicles most existing stations can support.
+Air Liquide said the station holds more hydrogen as well, with a smaller footprint.
+The station is capable of filling 250 vehicles per tank of hydrogen—a big step up in capability from the 30-50 vehicles most existing stations can support.

-This new pump design would help save space, and it could help get more cars fueled up during busy times, like holiday weekends.
+This new pump design itself could help get more cars fueled up during busy times, like holiday weekends.
 The real issue, however, is the need for more stations.

 Air Liquide dual-nozzle hydrogen fueling station